-Leather is a huge subject in shoe making.
-There are a lot of leather types you can work within making shoes and it depends on what shoe type and shoe design you want to make, what shoe construction you prefer to make, etc.
+Leather is a huge subject especially for beginners in shoemaking .
+There are a lot of leather types you can work within making shoes, and it depends on what shoe type and shoe design you want to make, what shoe construction you prefer to make, etc. But there is best leather types for beginners in shoemaking, to not fall down in encountering extra difficulty with certain leather types that are hard to work with for beginners in shoemaking.

 So to help you with this big subject I want to give you my suggestions on what leather types you can start to work within shoe making, if you are a total beginner and just started making shoes.